MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netdevice/ns-netdevice-net_device_reset_diagnostics_capabilities.md

 ## -description

-The NET_DEVICE_RESET_DIAGNOSTICS_CAPABILITIES structure describes the client driver's capabilities to collect diagnostics in the process of device reset and recovery.
+The **NET_DEVICE_RESET_DIAGNOSTICS_CAPABILITIES** structure describes a client driver's capabilities for collecting diagnostics during the device reset and recovery process.

 ## -struct-fields